BettercareHealth/bettercare/child-healthcare/scrub.md

 ### 6-35 What is epiglottitis?

-An acute infection of the epiglottis, is usually caused by Haemophilus influenzae.
+An acute infection of the epiglottis, is usually caused by *Haemophilus influenzae*.
 The epiglottis becomes very swollen and may obstruct the airway.
 This is a rare but very serious condition which may rapidly cause death unless correctly diagnosed and rapidly treated.
-Children with acute epiglottitis also have a Haemophilus influenzae septicaemia.
-Acute epiglottitis due to Haemophilus influenzae can be prevented by Hib immu­nisation of all children.
-Do not confuse Haemophilus influenzae (a bacteria) with the influenza virus.
+Children with acute epiglottitis also have a *Haemophilus influenzae* septicaemia.
+Acute epiglottitis due to *Haemophilus influenzae* can be prevented by Hib immu­nisation of all children.
+Do not confuse *Haemophilus influenzae* (a bacteria) with the influenza virus.

 Acute epiglottitis is an exremely serious condition which can be prevented with Hib immunisation.